sigasi/sigasi_insights/tech/opening-vhdl-files-sigasi-using-quartus.md

 comments: true
 ---

 This page deals with step three of using the Quartus integration plugin for Sigasi.
-We assume you've gone through steps one and two:

-1. Installing the Quartus integration plugin in Sigasi via [install-sigasi-beta-features]
-2. Set up Sigasi as default editor in [/manual/opening#altera-quartus-ii]
+We assume have already set up Sigasi as default editor in [/manual/opening#altera-quartus-ii].

 ## How to open an HDL file in Quartus